CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

     sudo mount -L gfs_cluster:mygfs2 /mnt
     ```

     This command uses the label and not the volume device to mount it, this is because the label is warranted to not change upon reboots.
 The label will be the same that you used in the `mkfs.gfs2` command in the `-t` option.
-You can also use the UUID.
+You can also provide the UUID with the `-u` option.

     !!!
 Info "blkid"
         In order to see the label and uuid of every volume and device attached to the VM node, you can use `blkid`: